jbush001/NyuziProcessor/rtl/README.md

 target is in fpga/de2-115.
 - A cycle-accurate SystemVerilog simulation model built with verilator.
 The testbench files are in the testbench/ directory.
 It will generate an exeutable 'verilator_model' in the bin/ directory at the top level.
+This is heavily instrumented with debug features.
 The Verilog simulation model accepts the following arguments (Verilog arguments begin with a plus sign):

 |Argument|Value|
 |--------|-----|